Tutlegoss/C-Supplement/README.md

 **This is currently a work in progress and is currently incomplete.**

 Site has current issues for extra small viewports, such as the login/signup form fields go too far to the right and 'off the page'.
-Please use landscape mode for now. ~~Additionally, there is an issue with the navbar on Safari and is hard to fix without any Apple products, currently.~~ Please use Edge, Firefox, Opera, or Chrome as I can readily test these browsers wth ease.
+Please use landscape mode for now. ~~Additionally, there is an issue with the navbar on Safari and is hard to fix without any Apple products, currently.~~ Please use Edge, Firefox, Opera, or Chrome as I can readily test these browsers with ease.
 Thank you.

 TODO: